 Being registered and approved by the Financial Conduct Authority (FCA) is an important requirement for any online payment processor.

-This is to ensure security and protection to their consumers - but what does this mean for your school, and how does it benefit both you and your parents?
+This ensures security and protection to their consumers.
+What does this mean for your school?
+How does it benefit both you and your parents?

 What is the FCA?